Move – and You're Dead: Plot

+Regular voice cast

 Production

 The ninth episode in the production and ITC-recommended viewing orders, "Move – and You're Dead" is one of several early episodes that were extended from 25 to 50 minutes after Lew Grade – owner of APF, who had been impressed by the 25-minute version of the first episode, "Trapped in the Sky" – ordered the runtime doubled so the series would fill an hour-long timeslot.
 "Move – and You're Dead" was originally filmed in December 1964 and extended in October 1965.
 Alan's flashbacks, leading up to his and Grandma's stranding on the bridge, account for roughly half of the 50-minute length.
 Most of the extending material served to expand the flashbacks: in the original 25-minute episode, Alan's story began with his arrival at Grandma's cottage, omitting the Parola Sands race and events immediately before and after.
 Scenes filmed specifically for the final 50-minute version included Virgil flying Alan out to the US in Thunderbird 2, Alan meeting Gomez and Gillespie before the race, the actual race sequence, and Gomez and Gillespie's attempted murder of Alan at the automated car park.
 The closing scene of Virgil's practical joke was another later addition.

 In "Move – and You're Dead", Grandma Tracy is in the process of moving to Tracy Island.
 Therefore, this episode is set before all other episodes featuring the character, in which she has already left the US.
 Although Grandma was originally absent from earlier episodes, she is seen or mentioned in the additional scenes filmed for "Sun Probe", "The Uninvited", "The Mighty Atom", "Vault of Death" and "Operation Crash-Dive" (production numbers 4 to 8) to extend those episodes from 25 to 50 minutes.
 These scenes show her living on the island, creating a continuity error if the episodes are watched in sequence.
 Marcus Hearn comments that such discrepancies "possibly [indicate that] the series was never intended to be shown in its production order."
 He adds that the error was "compounded" by the ATV Midlands schedule: Grandma's first broadcast appearance came with ATV's premiere of "The Uninvited" in December 1965, preceding "Move – and You're Dead" by more than two months.

 In an interview, Alan Tracy voice actor Matt Zimmerman named this episode as one that he especially enjoyed working on: "I [...] loved doing 'Move – and You're Dead', stuck up on that bridge with Grandma, talking into my watch."
 The puppet set representing the BR2 cockpit was a re-dress of the interior of a convertible driven by Scott Tracy in "City of Fire".